michaelartes89/employee-tracker-cms/README.md

 # employee-tracker-cms

-This project is a  model command-line application which creates an interfaces to make it easy for non-developers to view and interact with information stored in databases.
+This project is a  model command-line application which creates an interface to make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.

 This application is set up to meet the needs of a hypothetical business customer.
 It allows the user to interact with the database and  preform specific actions inlcuding: